openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 There is a simple python runner to complete the whole conformance pipeline locally.
 Some steps could be excluded from the pipeline by command-line parameter configuration.

+>NOTE: Conformance reports `ov python api` WARNING in case of its absence. `ov python api` is not required to get a conformance results.
+It is a way to get HASHED conformance IR names after `ov_subgraphs_dumper` tool using (in case of `-s=1`).

 ### The conformance pipeline steps:

 1. (Optional: Applicable only for Opset Conformance suite) Download models/conformance IR via URL / copy archive to working directory / verify dirs / check list-files.